SignTools/SignTools/INSTALL.md

    ./start-signer.sh
    ```

    > :warning: **When iOS asks you to grant location permission to iSH, click "Always Allow".
-The location is not actually used for anything, but it allows the service to keep running in the background if you minimize iSH or lock your phone.**
+The location data is not used for anything, but the permission allows the service to keep running in the background if you minimize iSH or lock your phone.**

 2. When the service finishes loading, look for a line similar to this:
    ```log